2018 United Thank Offering Grant applications now accepted

 Detailed guidelines for applying for the grants are here.
 The deadline is March 2, 2018 at 5 pm Eastern/4 pm Central/3 pm Mountain/2 pm Pacific/1 pm Alaska/ 11 am Hawaii.

 The list of allowable and projects not eligible are listed here.

 The United Thank Offering will accept:

 - grant applications for start-up costs of a new ministry.

 - one grant application per diocese within the Episcopal Church and one per province of the Anglican Communion.

-For more information about guidelines and applications, contact the Rev. Heather Melton, Missioner for United Thank Offering.
+For more information about guidelines and applications, contact the Rev. Heather Melton, Staff Officer for United Thank Offering.